-- 13.14 Whilst there is provision overall in the district, the vast majority operate privately.
-The most NHS provision appears to be in Alton with 2 practices (in one overall ownership), followed by Whitehill.
-Notably there appears to be no NHS provision in Bramshott and Liphook, or Four Marks and Medstead. - 13.15 Alton Dental on Anstey Road has been granted planning permission to extend (ref: 28218007) into the adjoining property.
+- 13.16 Whilst there is provision overall in the district, the vast majority operate privately.
+There is NHS provision in Alton (2 practices), Whitehill and Bordon, and nearby in Hindhead and Petersfield.
+Notably there appears to be no NHS provision in Bramshott and Liphook, or Four Marks and Medstead. - 13.17 Alton Dental on Anstey Road has planning permission to extend (ref: 28218007) into the adjoining property.
 Alton Dental is also a training practice, which means it trains new NHS dentists.
-This is the only training practice in the district, and as such, because of the way NHS dentistry is funded, the only practice in our district that has the potential to increase NHS capacity (with the exception of a new stand alone NHS practice).
-This practice had such a long NHS waiting list that it had to close its list.
-There remains an extremely high need for NHS dentist provision.
-If a practice can expand and increase NHS capacity, this is of great value to the health and wellbeing of residents, and of strategic importance to ensuring sufficient infrastructure is in place to support future growth.
+In 2024, this expansion project was allocated CIL funding of £189,163.50 and £20,000 from Alton Town Council Neighbourhood CIL.

-13.16 Of note, is the absence of dentists in the South.
+13.18 Of note, is the absence of dentists in the South.
 There is one dentist in Clanfield which is private, but that is all.
-It is understood that residents of the South are generally registered at dentists in other areas of East Hampshire including Bordon, and out of district in Waterlooville and Cowplain.
+It is understood that residents of the South generally use dentists in other areas of East Hampshire including Bordon, and out of district in Waterlooville and Cowplain.